schibsted/slack-calendar-topic/README.md

 ## Deploying

+#### Prerequisites

+- Log into your AWS Console and retrieve your IAM credentials.
+- Run `aws configure` and follow the steps.

 #### Anywhere you want

 You can deploy this script anywhere that runs Node and has some mechanism for running it on